Isabel-SIM/ETHEREUM-BLOCKCHAIN-CONTRACT/README.md

 2. Compilation and Deployment
    - Compile the contract in Remix IDE.
-   - Navigate to “Deploy & Run Transactions” and select “JavaScript VM” as the environment.
+   - Navigate to “Deploy & Run Transactions” and select “REMIX VM London” as the environment.
    - Click on "Deploy" to initiate the contract on the blockchain.

 3. Contract Interaction